 20. Uncontrolled deforestation leads to

 C. A and B

 Answer: (A) A, B and C

-Solution: During heavy rain, trees absorb and store a large amount of water with the help of their roots thus preventing the top fertile soil from being eroded and acts as a barrier to floodwater preventing soil erosion and floods.
-Similarly cutting down trees for agriculture or for setting up buildings destroys the natural habitat of animals sometimes leading to their deaths.
+Solution: During heavy rain, trees absorb and store a large amount of water with the help of their roots thus preventing the top fertile soil from being eroded and acting as a barrier to floodwater, preventing soil erosion and floods.
+Similarly, cutting down trees for agriculture or for setting up buildings destroys the natural habitat of animals, sometimes leading to their deaths.

-BYJU’S, India’s top online education provider provides NCERT study materials online.
-To get access to all the CBSE study materials to visit BYJU’S website or download BYJU’S learning App.
+BYJU’S provides NCERT study materials online.
+To get access to all the CBSE study materials visit BYJU’S website or download BYJU’S learning App.